port-labs/port-docs/docs/integrations-index.md

 ---
-title: Integrations
+title: Integrations Index
-sidebar_label: ⚙️ Integrations
+sidebar_label: ⚙️ Integrations Index
-slug: /integrations
+sidebar_position: 11
 ---

-# ⚙️ Integrations
+# ⚙️ Integrations Index

 This page contains a list of Port's available integrations, organized by the platform or product which they integrate with